 Muzzle flash is primarily the result of the combustion of unburned powder ignited by the high temperature gasses produced in firing a cartridge.
 Generally, the shorter the barrel, the greater the muzzle flash.

 While speed loaders greatly lessen reloading times, they tend to be inconvenient for most people for concealed carry because they must be as large as, and actually longer than, the cylinder of the revolver.
+This complicates concealment.
 In addition, many grips interfere with speed loaders and often have to be “relieved,” which consists of removing any grip material in the way.
 This is not particularly difficult, but does take some skill and specialized tools, and if wooden grips, finishing material like polyurethane.

 NOTE: A malfunction is a stoppage that can be fixed in the field by hand, usually within a few seconds.
 A jam is a stoppage that cannot be fixed quickly by hand and which usually requires tools and/or replacement parts and a trip to the shop.

 NOTE: After many years, Colt is once again manufacturing the Python.
 It’s a beautiful gun, and is reportedly an improvement on past Pythons in terms of trigger and ruggedness, but expect to pay no less than $1500—probably more–if one can be found.

 Cylinder cranes and ejector rods are likewise prone to damage.
 A bent ejector rod is almost always a jam, requiring tools to repair.
 In this case, repair is best done by replacement.
 I certainly would not trust an ejector rod bent back into shape.
 Anyone flipping out a cylinder or violently snapping it back into place with the flip of a hand like TV gunslingers is looking for a bent crane and an expensive visit to a gunsmith.
 Whenever the cylinder is out of the frame–-as in ejecting spent rounds from the cylinder and/or reloading–-those parts must be handled with gentle care.
 The kind of idiotic handling of revolvers one sees in movies or on TV is highly likely to result in damage that will quickly render a revolver an expensive paperweight.
 Don’t get me started on people who “spin” cylinders.
 Not only is such foolishness utterly unnecessary, at the least it causes accelerated wear on fragile parts, and at worst, can damage the weapon, leading to malfunctions, even jams, at the worst possible times.